The 6 most important concepts for a healthy life

 Have you ever disagreed with the way others approach wellness, or lack thereof, but you feel uncomfortable talking and do not want to attract attention?
 We all tended to "fit in" with the crowd to avoid inconveniences or be labelled as different.
 Does it really help someone?
 I encourage you to "make your way" being your incredible and magnificent self.
 Stop playing with caution and let your true self shine, be different, challenge the conventional wisdom of wellness in your community and do the things that make your heart sing.
 Not only will it feel more authentic, but it can also inspire those around you.
 I'm here to support you.

 Do you know what else is good for you from time to time?
 Indulgence, fun and pleasure!
-Sometimes being a little "bad" is so good, doesn’t it?
+Sometimes being a little "bad" is so good, isn’t it?
 I believe in balance and that means we have to let go from time to time so we can have fun and feed our soul.
 90/10 is a useful reminder that if you eat healthy foods and take good care 90% of the time, your body can support a cookie or a glass of wine occasionally.
 The goal of well-being is not to adhere to anything so strictly as to deprive oneself of all the joy of living.
 While you focus on wellness most of the time, you deserve to relax and enjoy the occasion.

 Eat real food